mmf1982/add_interactivity/README.md

     ai.enable_copy_paste(figs=None)  #  same as cp_one on all figs:  (copy/ paste/ delete) functionality on all figures in list figs or on all open figures ai.interactive()  # to make both in one go on all open figures and axes.

-If this file is left in the folder with the same name (i.e. add_interactivity, remember to use "from add_interactivity import add_interactivity as ai" instead).
+If this file is left in the folder with the same name (i.e. add_interactivity), remember to use "from add_interactivity import add_interactivity as ai" instead).